devanshuThakar/Decision-tree-Random-forest/README.md

 #### 5-a Real Input Discrete output

 A random real input with 2 features and discrete output with 2 classes was generated.
-The plot scatter plot of 3 estimators used in AdaBoostClassifier with their respective $ \alpha $  are shown.
+The plot scatter plot of 3 estimators used in AdaBoostClassifier with their respective $\alpha$  are shown.
 The size of the marker is proportional to the weight of the point.
 The color of the point represents the actual class present in training data.
 <p align="center">
     <img src="Images/Q5a-estimators.png" width="100%">
 </p>